 The Rafael del Pino Foundation was the driving force behind the implementation and dissemination in Spain of the principles of the UN Global Compact.
-It was not in vain that the Foundation was in charge of organising the meeting held in 2002 at which the ten Principles of the Global Compact promoted by the Secretary General of the United Nations were presented in Spain, Kofi Annan.
+It was not for nothing that the Foundation was in charge of organising the meeting held in 2002 at which the ten Principles of the Global Compact promoted by the United Nations Secretary General were presented in Spain, Kofi Annan.

 The importance of that event, presided over by the Founder, took on a singular significance due to the presence of the Secretary General, to whom a large group of Spanish businessmen handed over a book containing the adherence to the principles of the Global Compact of 135 companies, including the most important ones in the Spanish market.
 The event was also attended by the signatories, representatives of the most important non-governmental organisations and the main trade union centres.
 This enabled the Global Compact network in Spain to take the lead in the effective implementation of its principles worldwide.